Terms & Conditions

 You agree that you will give us clear and prompt instructions, keep us informed of developments in your matter and provide the information and documents required for us to do our work.

 5. Fees and disbursements

 The level of our fees is calculated by monitoring the time spent dealing with your case, the complexity, importance and value involved and the level of urgency and skill required.

 We generally calculate our fees on the basis of the time spent on the matter by individuals at specific hourly rates.
 If we agree a different arrangement, this will be documented in our Engagement Letter.
 VAT is added at the standard rate prevailing on the invoice date.
 We review our hourly rates annually and we will write to notify you of any changes in hourly rates.

 We will ask you to pay certain other expenses (sometimes referred to as disbursements) incurred on your behalf.
 This would include items of expenditure paid by us on your behalf such as barrister’s fees, court fees, expert fees and similar expenditure.
-They also include miscellaneous office expenses such as photocopying, fax, telephone, travelling expenses, courier fees and other out - of – pocket expenses If these sums are likely to be significant, we will either ask you to provide money on account before they are incurred, or ask you to pay them as soon as they arise.
+In appropriate cases we may also ask you to pay other expenses such as travelling expenses, photocopying (15 p per page), fax and courier fees.
+If these sums are likely to be significant, we will either ask you to provide money on account before they are incurred or ask you to pay them as soon as they arise.